Skip to main content

 What it is: An email marketing campaign workflow outlines the tasks involved in the creation and sending of email marketing messages.

-How It Works: The workflow steps through the process of assigning resources to the campaign, creating the email schedule, writing and approving all of the email content, choosing dates the emails should be sent and in what order, and tracking the performance of the emails that have been sent.
+How it works: The workflow steps through the process of assigning resources to the campaign, creating the email schedule, writing and approving all of the email content, choosing dates the emails should be sent and in what order, and tracking the performance of the emails that have been sent.

-This might include tracking email opens, click-throughs and relevant conversions so that these lessons learned can be applied to future email campaigns.
+This might include tracking email opens, click-throughs, and relevant conversions so that these lessons learned can be applied to future email campaigns.

 5. Approval Workflow

-What it is: Your approval workflow should help document client or stakeholder approval on deliverables or at a milestone.
+What it is: Your approval workflow should document client or stakeholder approval on deliverables or at a milestone.

 6. Risk & Issue Tracking Workflow